avishek-sen-gupta/cobol-rekt/neo4j-analysis.md

 # Neo4J Analysis Catalog

 This document lists useful analyses that can be performed through Neo4J.
 These can substantially reduce the surface area of investigation of an unknown program.
-These will probably end up being useful functions you can directly call through the code, but for now, this document catalogs useful queries that might add your reverse engineering effort.
+These will probably end up being useful functions you can directly call through the code, but for now, this document catalogs useful queries that might aid your reverse engineering effort.

 ## Variable Trees